iiasa/Condor_run_R/README.md

 `Rscript Condor_run_stats.R Condor/2021-11-25 config.R`

 This produces a PDF with plots in the current working directory.
 When invoking `Condor_run_stats.R` from RStudio by sourcing the script, set the first instance of LOG_DIRECTORIES to the path or paths of one or more directories containing Condor run log files to be analysed.

+**:warning:Beware:** when you have made customizations to your R installation via site, profile or user environment files, this may cause anomalies that make it necessary to have `Rscript` ignore these customizations by using the `Rscript --vanilla` option on invocation.

 ## Job output